-Ecological objective Important flow regime characteristics 13 NATIVE FISH OBJE ECTIVES 14 NF1: No loss of native fish species (All recorded fish species) Cease-to-flow: periods of durations that are not longer than the persistence of water of sufficient volume and quality in key larger river pool refuges is vital for survival of native fish populations.
-(Very low flows (VF) and baseflows (BF1) : are required for the survival and maintenance of native fish condition as these flows maintain adequate water quality (dissolved oxygen, salinity and temperature) in refuge pools and sufficient flow depth along the whole channel to allow fish movement [at least 0.3 m above cease-to-flow for small and moderate bodied fish (Gippel 2013; O'Conner et al. 2015).
+Ecological objective Important flow regime characteristics NATIVE FISH OBJE CTIVES NF1: No loss of native fish species (All recorded fish species) Cease-to-flow: periods of durations that are not longer than the persistence of water of sufficient volume and quality in key larger river pool refuges is vital for survival of native fish populations.
+Very low flows (VF) and baseflows (BF1): are required for the survival and maintenance of native fish condition as these flows maintain adequate water quality (dissolved oxygen, salinity and temperature) in refuge pools and sufficient flow depth along the whole channel to allow fish movement [at least 0.3 m above cease-to-flow for small and moderate bodied fish (Gippel 2013; O'Conner et al. 2015).
 Baseflows (BF2) preferably between September and March with an annual or biannual frequency are required to enhance fish recruitment outcomes for river specialist generalists (minimum depth of 0.3m to allow fish passage).
 Small freshes (SF1): (at least 0.5 m above cease-to-flow) support movement and dispersal opportunities for large bodied fish (Fairfull and Witheridge 2003; Gippel 2013; O'Conner et al. 2015).
 Large freshes (LF1): of at least five days duration and occurring ideally between July and September (but can occur at any time) are required to promote dispersal and pre-spawning condition for all native fish species five to 10 years in 10.
 Large freshes should trigger primary production that will provide food resources and improve fish condition prior to the spring/summer spawning season.
 Flow velocities of >0.3 m/s are ideal to trigger fish movement.
-Small overbank (OB2): and floodplain wetland inundating flows, ideally from August to February, for at least five days and occurring two to three years in 10 years (with a maximum inter-event period of five years) are also required to support condition and movement/dispersal outcomes of all native fish groups.
+Small overbank (OB2) : and floodplain wetland inundating flows, ideally from August to February, for at least five days and occurring two to three years in 10 years (with a maximum inter-event period of five years) are also required to support condition and movement/dispersal outcomes of all native fish groups.
 Larger flows that inundate off-stream habitat also promote growth and recruitment through increased floodplain productivity and habitat availability.
 Larger flows that connect low-lying wetlands provide important habitat to support strong survivorship and growth of juveniles.
-NF2: Increase the distribution and abundance of short to moderate- In addition to the flows listed above for all native fish species, other important aspects of the flow regime for generalists are listed below. lived generalist native fish species Regular (at least annual) spawning and recruitment events for the persistence of short-lived species.

-13 See Table 7 for definitions of terms and explanatory text for Environmental Water Requirements
+&lt;sup>13 See Table 7 for definitions of terms and explanatory text for Environmental Water Requirements

-14 Important flow regime characteristics for all native fish objectives are based on NSW DPI 2015b and Ellis et al. 2018.
+&lt;sup>14 Important flow regime characteristics for all native fish objectives are based on NSW DPI 2015b and Ellis et al. 2018.